madyKing/Ensimag_FPDM_lab/README.md

 ***

-We think that a two-state Gaussian model should be sufficient because bit letter lambda somsistr only of two lines.
+We think that a two-state Gaussian model should be sufficient because big letter lambda somsistr only of two lines.

 ### Data analysis: Gaussian model